-This manual provides an overall explanation of configuring RPC Broker and the functionality contained in RPC Broker 1.1; however, no attempt is made to explain how the overall VistA programming system is integrated and maintained.
+This manual provides an overall explanation of RPC Broker and the functionality contained in RPC Broker 1.1; however, no attempt is made to explain how the overall VistA programming system is integrated and maintained.
 Such methods and procedures are documented elsewhere.
-We suggest you look at the various VA Internet and Intranet SharePoint sites and Websites for a general orientation to VistA.
-For example, visit the Office of Information and Technology (OIT) Product Development (PD) Intranet Website.
+We suggest you look at the various VA Internet and Intranet Websites for a general orientation to VistA.
+For example, visit the Office of Information and Technology (OI&T) VistA Development Intranet website.

 DISCLAIMER: The appearance of any external hyperlink references in this manual does not constitute endorsement by the Department of Veterans Affairs (VA) of this Website or the information, products, or services contained therein.
-The VA does not exercise any editorial control over the information you may find at these locations.
+The VA does not exercise

+RPC Broker 1.1 Developer's Guide any editorial control over the information you find at these locations.
 Such links are provided and are consistent with the stated purpose of this VA Intranet Service.